 I now crave veggies, proteins, and real foods.
 Instead of eating sugar, I enjoy dark chocolate that doesn’t have sugar in it.

-I didn’t realize I could feel so good.
-My anxiety has taken a back seat as well.
-I came to realize that sugar causes my anxiety to flair up, so not eating it helps keep me calm.
+I didn’t realize I could feel so good without it!
+My anxiety has become so much more manageable .
+I came to realize that sugar causes my anxiety to flair up, so by not eating it helps keep me calm.

 I’ve said it many times before but I believe that there is balance with everything.
 I now have a balanced view and a healthy relationship with sugar.
 I still eat fruit occasionally, but sugary foods are not welcome into our home.

-Sugar can cause so much harm to our bodies.
-Sometimes we may not realize that some of the ailments we experience can be cured with a change of diet.
+Sugar can cause so much harm.
+Sometimes we may not realize that some of the ailments we experience can be reduced and sometimes cured with a change of diet.

 This content is for educational and informational purposes only and is not intended as medical advice.
 I am not a medical professional and the information contained on this blog should not be used to diagnose, treat or prevent any disease or health illness.
 Read my full disclaimer to learn more.